watchDOGGGG/RPC-Crypto-Price-Server/README.md

 npm run client
 ```

-Current implementation requries you to copy key from log and paste in the client:
+Current implementation requries client to fetch key from sever-public-key.txt file if file is not found in hyperbee storage,

-best practise was to store the key in the hyperbee storage, i had errors and due to time i could not debug real quick
+best practise was to store the key in the hyperbee storage and query thr client to fetch the key, i had errors and due to time, i could not debug real quick

 ---